boristsr/gdcorner-website/_posts/jenkins-home-lab/2020-02-21-JenkinsHomeLab-P4-LinuxDockerAgents.md

 > <span class="badge badge-danger">Security Note</span> In a production environment I’d recommend using TLS and adding additional security to secure your environment.
 In this case your port would also become 2376.
 [This is discussed in detail here.](https://docs.docker.com/engine/security/https/)

-## Fork & Modify SSH Slave Docker image
+## Fork & Modify SSH Agent Docker image

 Now that we have a Docker server configured, let's create a container image that can be used by Jenkins.
 Jenkins already has an example docker container which we’ll base our image off.
 I don’t use this one as it won’t work on Raspberry Pi Docker services and I prefer an image based off Ubuntu for my other images.

 Jenkins will connect to this container via SSH, so it needs to inject an SSH key into the image.
 [The repository here contains an example of how to do this.
-This is what we'll fork.](https://github.com/jenkinsci/docker-ssh-slave)
+This is what we'll fork.](https://github.com/jenkinsci/docker-ssh-agent)

 The changes I made to this are minimal, and [can be seen in this commit](https://github.com/boristsr/docker-ssh-slave/commit/c678cca0b624f1e062f1f64237fa1ca0b8f6dad1).

 I changed the base image to Ubuntu 18.04 for x86 images, and I included a step to install the default java runtime environment.

-The key part of the provided example from [jenkinsci](https://github.com/jenkinsci/) is the script [setup-sshd](https://github.com/jenkinsci/docker-ssh-slave/blob/master/setup-sshd) which takes an environment variable, JENKINS_SLAVE_SSH_PUBKEY, and inserts it into the authorized_keys file before starting the SSH daemon.
+The key part of the provided example from [jenkinsci](https://github.com/jenkinsci/) is the script [setup-sshd](https://github.com/jenkinsci/docker-ssh-agent/blob/master/setup-sshd) which takes an environment variable, JENKINS_AGENT_SSH_PUBKEY (previous versions called this JENKINS_SLAVE_SSH_PUBKEY if you forked from an earlier version), and inserts it into the authorized_keys file before starting the SSH daemon.
 This allows Jenkins to connect to this Docker container via the specified SSH key.

 > <span class="badge badge-danger">Security Note</span> I haven’t been able to find a consistent source for up to date Docker container images on Raspberry Pi.
 The [Hypriot](https://hub.docker.com/u/hypriot) ones seem to be quite popular though.
 These should be fine for a home lab, but I’d recommend sticking with x86 images in many circumstances as they are updated more frequently.